simplyhexagonal/string-crypto/README.md

 This command will build the `dist/index.js`, uglified and tree-shaken so it loads/runs faster.

 It also generates a source map and a `dist/index.d.ts` type file for Typescript importing convenience.

+## Contributing

+Yes, thank you!
+This plugin is community-driven, most of its features are from different authors.
+Please update the docs and tests and add your name to the `package.json` file.

+## Contributors ✨

+Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):